Peer Review

 Fairness

-Peer-review scores are aggregated across multiple reviewers, which smooths out individual harshness or generosity.
-If you think one reviewer was clearly out of line (gave a low score with no justification), post in Slack so the cohort lead can take a look.
+Peer-review scores are aggregated across multiple reviewers.
+This smooths out individual harshness or generosity.
+If one reviewer gave a low score with no justification, post in Slack.

 AI-generated reviews

 Using LLMs to draft reviews is fine.
-But if you let the LLM do the whole thing without actually looking at the project, you lose the main reason peer review exists - reading other people’s code is one of the best learning opportunities in the course.
+But do not let the LLM do the whole thing without looking at the project.
+Reading other people’s code is a major learning opportunity.

 After the peer-review window closes, the cohort lead aggregates scores.
 Final scores typically appear on the course platform 1 to 2 weeks after the review deadline.